vxmpycl1t/Drag-Race-Simulator/README.md

 * The LaLaPaRUZa returning challenge is now avaliable with all the formats
 * The Lipsync Smackdown returning challenge is now avaliable with double sashays and shantays.
 * Updated the track record table
+* The Contestant with the LOW LOW LOW LOW LOW bug is fixed
 * I don't remember what else I added :(

 # 08/06/2022